aijame/aijame.github.io/README.md

 > “AIJAN doesn’t chase deadlines — it chases meaning.”

-# Where it will be published
+# 📰 Where It Will Be Published

 If accepted, your work will appear:

-> On arXiv (so people can actually read it)
+On [arXiv] — so people can actually read it.

-> On AIJAN GitHub (for transparency and memes)
+On the AIJAN GitHub — for transparency, version control, and occasional memes.

-> On AIJAN’s LinkedIn Channel (because that’s where the real industrial-academic wars happen)
+On AIJAN’s LinkedIn Channel — because that’s where the real industrial-academic wars happen.

 ## 💸 Publication Fee Policy (USDT – TRON Network)